 Earthville’s Founder Mark Moore reflects from Switzerland on the Libya crisis, viewed through the lens of a visit from a Tibetan meditation master.

-US Secretary of State John Kerry and I are in Geneva today, on peace missions of different sorts.
-I don’t envy him his, but I’m relieved he found his way to it.
-And events of the past two weeks spur reflection on the ways in which his big mission and my little one intersect.
+By chance, world leaders and I are in Geneva today, on peace missions of different sorts.
+Events of the past two weeks spur reflection on the ways in which their big mission and my little one intersect.

 Naturally, Rinpoche, too, was concerned about Syria, as we quickly learned.
 A Swiss TV team had picked him up from the airport in order to have a bit of time with him before filming an interview at the place where we awaited him, the home of two of my friends who were part of the team organizing the event.
 Not long after he walked in the door and greeted us with hugs, we got to talking.
 Rinpoche, who now lives in the US when not traveling internationally to teach, asked if I thought the US would strike…